-Nelson Mullins lawyers are at the vanguard of class action and complex litigation in the Southeast and beyond.
+Nelson Mullins lawyers are experienced in class action and litigation in the Southeast and beyond.
 In the fields of consumer financial services, insurance, environmental law, healthcare, labor and employment, product liability, unfair and deceptive trade practices, utilities and securities, Nelson Mullins lawyers have defended class actions in state courts, federal district courts, bankruptcy courts, and circuit courts of the United States Court of Appeals locally, regionally, and nationwide.
 In addition to traditional class actions, we are experienced in defending claims raised in “opt-out” litigation.

-We also offer the latest in technology and case-management solutions in complex, MDL, and class action litigation.
-We regularly assist clients faced with the challenges of discovery management and “e-discovery” in complex litigation and class actions.
+We also offer the latest in technology and case-management solutions in MDL and class action litigation.
+We regularly assist clients faced with the challenges of discovery management and “e-discovery” in litigation and class actions.
 Our class action defense practice includes working with clients to create solutions to difficult issues related to databases containing information about putative class members.

 A sampling of our cases: